Mod-two cohomology rings of alternating groups: Restriction to elementary abelian subgroups

 \begin{proposition} A class which maps to ${\gamma_{1,2}}^p {\gamma_{2,1}}^n \in \mathcal{B}_a $ under transfer is ${\gamma_{1,2;2}}^p \left( \sum_{\substack{i < \frac{n}{2}}} \binom{n}{i} {\gamma_{2,1}^+}^i {\gamma_{2,1}^-}^{n-i} \right).$ \end{proposition}

-\begin{proof} As mentioned above, while $V_2$ is a subgroup of both $\alt_4$ and $\si_4$ its Weyl group is different in each case.
-The invariants in the $\si_4$ setting sit inside those in the $\alt_4$ setting, and this inclusion of invariants represents the restriction homomorphism, as the Euler class $\gamma_{1,1}$ also generates kernel of the restriction from $\si_4$ to $V_2$.
-The transfer map takes the sum of a class and its conjugate, which on the cohomology of $V_2$ is represented by interchanging $x_1$ and $x_2$.
+\begin{proof} As mentioned above, while $V_2$ is a subgroup of both $\alt_4$ and $\si_4$ its Weyl group is different in each case, namely $C_3$ in $\alt_4$ and $GL_2(\F_2)$ for $\si_4$.
+The $GL_2(\F_2)$-invariants sit inside the $C_3$ invariants.
+This inclusion of invariants represents the restriction homomorphism, as the Euler class $\gamma_{1,1} \odot 1_2$ also generates kernel of the restriction from $\si_4$ to $V_2$.
+The transfer map takes a $C_3$ invariant polynomial to its symmetrization - that is, the sum of a that polynomial and its conjugate defined by interchanging $x_1$ and $x_2$.